 A common criticism of pricing policies is that they have a ‘regressive impact’ – that, because those with lower incomes drink more alcohol, making it more expensive would tend to put them into financial hardship.

-All else remaining the same, heavier drinkers would be able to buy less alcohol for the money they currently spend.
+All else remaining the same, the majority of heavier drinkers would be able to buy less alcohol for the money they currently spend.

 Other potential benefits of MUP